2600hz/docs-sysadmin/doc/intro/number-lifecycle.md

 With an assignment history it becomes `reserved`and is re-assigned to the previously assigned account

-Without an assigment history and is of type `wnm_local` it transitions to `disconnected`
+Without an assignment history and is of type `knm_local` it transitions to `disconnected`

 Any other type completes the transition to `released`